project-sunbird/sunbird.org-docs/features-documentation/contenteditor.md

   </tr>
   <tr>
   <td>To add question set, click the <b>Add Question Set</b> icon on the toolbar.
 The question set browser page is displayed.
   <br>To ensure that the content achieves the learning objective it is important to check and reaffirm the learner’s progress at different points in the study material.
-Adding questions and question sets is one method <br>1.
+Adding questions and question sets are one method <br>1.
 Click the <b>Add Question Set</b> icon on the toolbar.
 For further information, refer <a href="features-documentation/questionset_create" target="_blank">Adding Question Set</a>
   </td>
   <td><img src="features-documentation/images/contenteditor/addquestionset.png"></td>
   </tr>